Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 The license request workflow defined here exists to enable the following goals to be achieved without the need to customize the DASH client with logic specific to a [=DRM system=] or license server implementation:

-1. Provide proof of authorization if the license server requires the DASH client to prove that the user being served has the rights to use the requested content keys.
+1. Provide proof of authorization if the license server requires the DASH client to prove that the user being served has the rights to use the requested [=content keys=].
 1. Execute the license request workflow driven purely by the MPD, without any need for project-specific customization of the DASH client logic.
 1. Detect common error scenarios and present an understandable message to the user.